MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Once connected to an AMQP broker, the user needs to bind a queue to exchanges and topics to determine the notification messages of interest.

+After the *broker* option is given, it needs to be followed by a *subtopic* entry to complete the subscription.
+Between the two options like:
+*topicPrefix*, *exchange*, *exchangeSuffix*, *expire*, *timeout*, *queueName*, etc...  can be used to modify subscription parameters.

 Creating the Queue
 ------------------